ANZCOR Guidelines

 This guideline is for use by bystanders, first aiders and first aid training providers.

-Recommendations
+Summary of Recommendations

-The Australian and New Zealand Committee on Resuscitation (ANZCOR) makes the following recommendations:
+The Australian and New Zealand Resuscitation Committee on Resuscitation (ANZCOR) make the following recommendations:

-1. When available, and trained to do so, use a blood glucometer to check the person’s blood glucose level.
-[Good Practice Statement]
+1. When available, and trained to do so, use a blood glucometer to check the person’s blood glucose level [Good Practice Statement].

-6. When available, and trained to do so, use a glucagon injection to manage suspected hypoglycaemia in an unconscious or seizing person.
-[Good Practice Statement]
+6. When available, and trained to do so, use a glucagon injection to manage suspected hypoglycaemia in an unconscious or seizing person [Good Practice Statement].

 1.0